calltelemetry/calltelemetry/docs/deployment/ova.md

+# Download Links
+<a href="https://storage.googleapis.com/ct_ovas/CallTelemetry-stable.ova">Download 0.4.0 Stable OVA Appliance (1.1Gb)</a>

+<a href="https://storage.googleapis.com/ct_ovas/CallTelemetry-041.ova">Download 0.4.1 Testing OVA Appliance (1.1GB)</a>

 Download the OVA and import to Vmware.
-This is entire CallTelemetry platform on-premise.

-As built below in the deafult template, it will process around 200 new calls/second.
+The default import template of 2 vCPUS will process 200 new call inspections/second.

 !!! note "Need more?
 Allocate 8 cores to hit 700/calls/second.
 More than that?
 See the Enterprise HA Clustering."